These companies could be your new favorite interior design tools.

 If you have your own firm, you’ll also appreciate how this company managed to build the relationships necessary to provide the service they’re offering.

-Why it’s awesome: This app lets you shop for furniture, fixtures, and accessories that you see IRL (“in real life”).
+Why it’s awesome: This app lets you shop for furniture, fixtures, and accessories that you see IRL (“in real life”), as the kids say.
 According to their website, “Encounter turns bars, restaurants, cafes, boutiques, salons and workspaces into shoppable showrooms for furnishings and decor for your home.”

 Not to be confused with the dating app, Toronto-based Encounter allows you to essentially bring home pieces that strike your fancy, anywhere you find one.
 Ideally, anyway: The company currently only has 100+ participating venues in Toronto.